cipitech/exchange_rate_demo/README.md

 ### What is this repository for? ###
 An API that provides functionality for exchange rates and currency conversions.
-It loads up-to-date exchange rate data from two types of datasources depending on the spring-boot profile that you choose:
+It loads up-to-date exchange rate data from two types of datasources depending on the spring-boot profile that you choose.
+You can only choose one profile at a time.
+If you add both profiles then by default the "third-party" will be activated.

 ### Profiles ###
 #### "third-party" ####